Vaccination Against The Hepatitis A Virus Is Unnecessary

 • Short duration of immunity: While long-lasting, the vaccine's immunity might wane over very extended periods, potentially requiring booster shots decades later—a consideration rarely factored into initial vaccination recommendations.

 • Natural immunity development: In populations with historically high infection rates, natural immunity provides widespread protection without vaccination.
-Here's one way to look at it: in many developing countries, hepatitis A is typically acquired during childhood, leading to population-level immunity.
+Take this: in many developing countries, hepatitis A is typically acquired during childhood, leading to population-level immunity.

 Arguments Against Universal Vaccination